Medical Toxicology (MSc)

 The distance learning format helps candidates to complete requirements in their own time.
 The topic usually depends on the local workplace and relates to the improvement of existing services.

-Eligible candidates must also submit an appropriate prospective project proposal.
-This proposal and your ranked performance in the Postgraduate Diplma will be used as part of the MSc selection process.
+Your project proposal and your ranked performance in the Postgraduate Diploma will be used as part of the MSc selection process.

 Find out more about English language requirements.